 The CAP pin is used to compensate the internal reference buffer.
-A $1\mu F$ tantalum capacitor in parallel with a $0.01\mu F$ ceramic capacitor should be connected between this pin and ground, with the ceramic capacitor placed as close as possible to the ADS7812.
-The total value of the capacitance on the CAP pin is critical to optimum performance of the ADS7812.
+A $1\mu F$ tantalum capacitor in parallel with a $0.01\mu F$ ceramic capacitor should be connected between this pin and ground, with the ceramic capacitor placed as close to the ADS7813 as possible.
+The total value of the capacitance on the CAP pin is critical to optimum performance of the ADS7813.
 A value larger than $2.0\mu F$ could overcompensate the buffer while a value lower than $0.5\mu F$ may not provide adequate compensation.
+The ESR (equivalent series resistance) of these compensation capacitors is also critical.
+Keep the total ESR under 3Ω .
+See the Typical Characteristic curve, /Worst-Case INL/ vs ESR of Reference Buffer Compensation Capacitor, for how the worst-case INL is affected by ESR.